(1300 292 371)

 23 Jun 2020

-Cryptocurrency mining (cryptomining) uses the processing power of computers to solve complex mathematical problems and verify cybercurrency transactions, and the miners are then rewarded with a small amount of cybercurrency.
+Cryptocurrency mining (cryptomining) uses the processing power of computers to solve complex mathematical problems and verify cybercurrency transactions.
+The miners are then rewarded with a small amount of cybercurrency.

 Malicious insiders can be employees, former employees, contractors or business associates who have legitimate access to your systems and data, but use that access to destroy data, steal data or sabotage your systems.
 It does not include well-meaning staff who accidentally put your cyber security at risk or spill data.